-- Well-known American writer and leftist icon
+* Famous American writer and leftist icon

-- Deemed the 9/11 attacks a “consequence of specific American alliances and actions”
+* Deemed the 9/11 attacks a “consequence of specific American alliances and actions”

-- Died in December 2004 at age 71
+* Died in December 2004 at age 71

-After earning a bachelor’s degree in philosophy at the University of Chicago when she was 18, she obtained a master’s degree in that same discipline at Harvard University and then did additional postgraduate work at Oxford University and the Sorbonne.
-In the early 1960s Sontag taught philosophy and religion at a few different colleges and universities before leaving academia in favor of a full-time freelance writing career.
-She eventually became famous as a critical essayist, cultural analyst, novelist, and filmmaker.
+After earning a bachelor’s degree in philosophy at the University of Chicago when she was 18, Sontag obtained a master’s degree in that same discipline at Harvard University.
+She taught freshman English at the University of Connecticut for the 1952–53 academic year, and then did additional postgraduate work at Oxford University and the Sorbonne.
+When she returned to the U.S. in the late 1950s, she settled in New York City and started to establish a reputation as a writer.

 The Hegelian Marxist philosopher Herbert Marcuse lived with Sontag and her husband for about a year while Marcuse worked on his 1955 book, Eros and Civilization.
 During that period, Sontag and Marcuse had many discussions about Hegel and his ideas.